-Tips and Tricks Using VBScript in NiceLabel software
+Tips and Tricks Using VBScript in NiceLabel

-Article ID: 186 - Updated: Apr 18, 2014 - Products: - Version: Any - Category: Compatibility and Migration
+Article ID: 186 - Updated: Jan 25, 2021 - Products: Automation, Designer PowerForms, Designer Pro, SDK, Web printing - Version: Any - Category: Compatibility and Migration

-- Complex check digit calculations
+- Complex check digit calculations.

-- Exchanging data with some SQL server
+- Exchanging data with SQL server.

-- Controlling some external device
+- Controlling external devices.

-1. Convert variables to numeric (CInt) when doing calculations
+1. Convert variables to numeric (CInt) when doing calculations.

 If Myvariable <> "" Then

-You can use variables, which names include spaces.
-However, if you want to use them in the VB script, make sure you enclose them in the square brackets.
 For example, if you have the variable My Variable, use this syntax in the script [My Variable].

 5. Use the function-generated variable VBscript1 on the label